 If you or someone you know has experienced sexual assault or some other form of sexual misconduct by a UBC community member and you want the Independent Investigations Office (IIO) at UBC to investigate, please contact the IIO.
 Investigations are conducted in a trauma informed, confidential and respectful manner in accordance with the principles of procedural fairness.

-You can report your experience directly to the IIO via email: director.of.investigations@ubc.ca or by calling 604.827.2060 or online by visiting https://investigationsoffice.ubc.ca/ https://gradstudies.ok.ubc.ca/indigenous-graduate-students/and here: https://students.ok.ubc.ca/indigenous-students/
+You can report your experience directly to the IIO via email: director.of.investigations@ubc.ca or by calling 604.827.2060 or online by visiting https://io.ubc.ca/

 Indigenous Graduate Student Resources and Support